 There are a few factors that can increase a patient’s risk of developing CRPS, including:

-• Poor Nerve Health: Certain health conditions, such as diabetes and neuropathy, can damage the overall health of nerve cells.
+- Poor Nerve Health: Certain health conditions, such as diabetes and neuropathy, can damage the overall health of nerve cells.
 Additionally, chemotherapy treatments and even smoking can cause long-term, irreparable damage to the nerve cells.

-• Immune System Problems: Many CRPS patients have elevated levels of inflammatory chemicals called cytokines, suggesting an underlying autoimmune or inflammatory issue potentially caused their condition.
+- Immune System Problems: Many CRPS patients have elevated levels of inflammatory chemicals called cytokines, suggesting an underlying autoimmune or inflammatory issue potentially caused their condition.

-• Genetics: Much more research needs to be done into what causes CRPS.
+- Genetics: Much more research needs to be done into what causes CRPS.
 However, some studies have revealed that there may be a genetic component involved in CRPS, meaning that this condition can be passed down through families.

 CRPS Diagnosis

 Because this condition is rare and not well understood by many medical professionals, diagnosing CRPS can be challenging.
 In fact, many CRPS sufferers are misdiagnosed by their doctors for years and, therefore, do not receive the effective pain management and treatment they need.
-Doctors tend to use a process called differential diagnosis.
+If this has happened to you, contact a Chicago medical misdiagnosis attorney today.

 What is differential diagnosis?